Charles Lallemant: Biography

 Noyrot had arranged for supplies to be sent to his colleagues in Quebec City, but they never reached their destination.
 According to Father Chrestien Le Clercq, they were seized at Honfleur by Raymond de La Ralde and Guillaume de Caën.
 Thwarted by the Trading Company at Quebec in his efforts to evangelize the Indians, Lallemant sailed to France in order to lodge a protest.
 Attempting to return to New France, his vessel was captured by Kirke who was then blockading the Saint Lawrence River.
 Lallemant and Father Francis Ragueneau S.J. were sent as prisoners to England but subsequently released at the request of Queen Henrietta Maria.

 A second attempt in 1629 to travel to Canada resulted in shipwreck off Cape Canso, and on his way back to France he was wrecked a second time on the coast of Spain.
-Back in France, he was made rector of the College at Eu.
+Back in France, he was made rector of the college at Eu.
 He finally reached New France in 1632, after Quebec was restored to the French.

 Lallemant returned again to France in 1638, where he became procurator of the Canadian missions, Vice Provincial Superior of the French Province of the Society and superior of the Jesuit house in Paris.
 He obtained the concession of the Island of Montreal for the colony of Dauversière, and he also recruited Maisonneuve and Jeanne Mance to engage in the undertaking.
 When there was question of appointing the first Bishop of Quebec, his candidacy was urged.

 Lallemant was the author of a spiritual work entitled La vie cachée de Notre Seigneur Jésus-Christ.
 He is not to be confused with Louis Lallemant, author of Les Conferences Spirituelles.

+Lallemant died in Paris on 18 November 1674.

+Family

-Lallemant had two close relatives in the Jesuit missions: Jérôme Lalemant, his brother, and Gabriel Lalemant, a nephew, who was murdered by the Iroquois and is honored as a saint by the Catholic Church.
+Lallemant had two close relatives in the Jesuit missions: Jérôme Lalemant, his brother was Vicar-General of Quebec, and his nephew Gabriel Lalemant was one of the Canadian Martyrs murdered by the Iroquois and is honored as a saint by the Catholic Church.